juliobg/asio_http/readme.md

 ```

 They include:
-* A shared pointer to the original request
 * The HTTP response code
 * All the headers as returned by the server
 * The body of the response